johnnymillergh/muscle-and-fitness-server/README.md

    $ git clone https://github.com/johnnymillergh/muscle-and-fitness-server.git
    ```

-2. Build with newest IntelliJ IDEA.
+2. Build with the latest IntelliJ IDEA.

 3. Click the green triangle to Run.